 The RMSTP provides three years of NIH support for physiatrists who will devote themselves to academic careers with a strong research component.
 Participation for the selected candidates in the RMSTP will be separated into three distinct phases.

 The RMSTP offers a Research Training Workshop yearly at the annual meeting of the Association of Academic Physiatrists.
 This workshop is intended to provide support to residents interested in applying for the RMSTP fellowship, through a series of lectures, small group, and individual meetings, and focuses on helping candidates define their research domain, select appropriate mentors, and plan for maximal productivity in their research training.
 Attendance at the workshop is by invitation only, and is strongly recommended, but not required, prior to submitting an application for the funded RMSTP fellowship ("Phase I application”).
 Residents interested in a funded RMSTP fellowship upon completion of their residency should enter the pre-application phase as early in their residency as possible to allow maximal time to prepare (PGY2 or PGY3 year; PGY4 year if planning to enter a clinical fellowship prior to the RMSTP).
-Applications for the pre-application phase are due December 1st and can be found at www.physiatry.org > click on Research > click on RMSTP (k-12) > click on Pre-application.
+Applications for the pre-application phase are due December 1st.
+Pre-application must be submitted on-line.
+Click on Pre-application on the left side of the screen.

 - Paid attendance to the AAP Annual Meeting